jwpincus/checks-for-understanding/module-2/backend/week_two.md

 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
++ the methods are inherited from the AR class.
+Create, new, save, find, where, limit are some of the methods that AR provides

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
++ find(4) and Owner.find(find(4).owner_id)

 4. Assume that you added a line to your `Team` class as follows: